seansegal/parity-in-the-senate/README.md

 - Finding a better method to get text data from bills.

+## Setup
+To run the website locally, go to the `docs` directory:
+`cd docs`
+From that directory, run a local python server:
+`python -m http.server <port>`
+Visit localhost:<port> and you should be running our visualization locally.

 ## Contributing
+Contributions are welcome from anyone!
+Please read our setup guide above to get started and open pull requests with any new additional features or bug fixes.

 ## License
 MIT © Sean Segal, Nate Meyers, Ben Wesner 2017